How to Opera!

 I don’t speak any Italian, French or German, how will I be able to understand what is going on?

 First of all, not all of our productions are in foreign languages, but when they are, they are presented with surtitles.
-These are similar to subtitles, expect the words are projected in English on both sides of the stage.
+These are similar to subtitles, except the words are projected in English on both sides of the stage.
 You’ll be so caught up in the music and drama that you’ll probably surprise yourself with the realisation you understand more than you think, but the surtitles are always there in case you do get a little lost.
-We also provide printed synopsis sheets for you to read and enjoy some spoilers of what’s to come.
+We also provide synopsis sheets for you to read and learn about what’s to come.

 Tickets to the opera must be expensive.
 I don’t think I can afford it.

 At West Australian Opera we pride ourselves on making opera as accessible as possible with a range of opera moments for you to choose from.
-In 2022, ticket prices for our outdoor arena performance of Carmen start at just $15 (booking fees may apply).
-You can enjoy our popular regional Gala Concert performances, where you can experience opera amongst some of Western Australia’s most iconic locations.
+In 2023, ticket prices for our outdoor arena performance of Carmen start at just $15 (booking fees apply).
+You can also enjoy our popular regional performances in some of Western Australia's most iconic locations.
 These experiences are a great way to introduce yourself to the world of opera.
-We also offer free events such as our Artist in Conversation Series with the UWA Conservatorium of Music.
+We also offer free events such as our Artists in Conversation Series with the UWA Conservatorium of Music and pop-up performances throughout the year.
 We have discounted tickets available for under 40s, students, concessions and groups.

 When am I allowed to applaud?